govwiki/SingleAuditRepo/README.md

 geckodriver can be downloaded from
 https://github.com/mozilla/geckodriver/releases

 Don't forget to fill parameters.txt file with correct values

+Note.
+You can use combination of download.py and commented out download() function (at the end) in transfer_pdfs.py
+or only transfer_pdfs.py with download() function uncommented.

+If by any case some of pdf file(s) are not renamed, you can use rename_upload.py
+placing previusly in dir_pdfs unrenamed files, also previously preparing FileNameCrossReferenceList.xlsx
+as merged document from all FileNameCrossReferenceList.xlsx partials in zip files

 # Licence
 GPL